-- 23. Invoices issued by a member will: - give full details of the work carried out and charges for labour, spare parts, materials, parts disposal, environmental levies and subcontractors used; and - record dates and odometer readings where applicable.
+- 26. Invoices issued by a member will: - a. give full details of the work carried out and charges for labour, spare parts, materials, parts disposal, environmental levies and subcontractors used: - b. record dates and odometer readings where applicable; - c. invoices to specify all work not carried out as recommended during the repair.

-Protection of consumers' property
+Protection of a consumers' property

-24. A member will take reasonable measures to prevent loss of, or damage to, a consumer's vehicle (and vehicles contents) between the time of vehicle delivery by the consumer to the member, and the time of vehicle delivery by the member to the consumer.
+27. A member will take reasonable measures to prevent loss of, or damage to, a consumer's vehicle (and vehicle contents) between the time of vehicle delivery by the consumer to the member, and the time of vehicle delivery by the member to the consumer.